feroldi/cci/README.md

 ## Directory skeleton

-+ `include/`: This directory exposes the CCI's API you can use to write your own applications.
-There are functions for scanning, parsing, diagnosing, analysing, IR etc.
++ `include/`: Exposes the CCI's API you can use to write your own applications.
+    There are functions for scanning, parsing, diagnosing, analysing, IRs etc.
-+ `lib/`: This is where most of CCI's code base is located at.
-All APIs are implemented here.
++ `lib/`: This is where most of CCI's code base lives.
+APIs are implemented here.
-+ `src/`: This is where some CCI tools are implemented, where each directory is a separate project.
-For example, the CCI compiler tool is implemented in `src/cci/`.
++ `src/`: This is where some CCI tools live, where each directory is a separate project.
+  - For example, the CCI compiler tool lives under `src/cci/`.
-+ `unittest/`: This directory contains unit tests for the API.
-Regression tests are in another directory.
++ `unittest/`: Contains unit tests for the API.
-+ `doc/`:  All documentation or manuals go here.
++ `doc/`:  Documentation or manuals go here.
-+ `cmake/`: This contains some modules used across the build system.
++ `cmake/`: Contains some modules used across the build system.

 Almost all directories have a *README.md* explaining their structure and purpose, what they do and solve etc.

-There's also a `git_revision.cpp.in` file in the root directory: that's meant to be configured by CMake when you build a tool.
-You can use this to make your application's build version.

 ## Why C11 only

-C11 is a challenging language to write a compiler for.
-Such a project is a journey for myself.
-One can learn so much by writing a compiler, and C11 seems (to me) perfect for that.
+C11 is a great, challenging language to make a compiler for.
+It's also true that one can learn a lot by writing a compiler.
+That being so, C11 seems to be an option that gets the most out of the experience.

 ## API design